 A Java Microservice Architecture with CI/CD – it’s easier than you think!

-Start your migration journey by first containerizing your Java Application (.jar, .war or .ear).
-This will involve building a container that includes the Java runtime as well as your application.
+Start your migration journey by first containerizing your Java Application (.jar, .war, or .ear).
+This step will involve building a container that includes the Java runtime and your application.
 When you do this, remember the following: